nawyman/pokedexProject/README.md

 ** I don't own the right to anything Pokemon related and did this just for fun (I'm not sure if I have to say this, but here it is anyways) **

+If you're having trouble running this project, make sure you have the latest version of Python istalled, as well as PIP and all the other libraries needed

 -NW